derekmichaelwright/dblogr/content/home/header.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

-title = "Welcome To The Personal Blog Of Derek Michael Wright" subtitle = ""
+title = "Welcome To The Personal Blog Of\nDerek Michael Wright" subtitle = ""

 [content]